 - An unofficial or official transcript from any courses that have been taken at a local college.

 *Georgetown respects and values homeschool programs, and we welcome applications from students who have been homeschooled.
 We also recognize that homeschool programs can vary based upon individual local/state rules and regulations.
 Please note: Our high school programs are offered by, and adhere to, federal rules and regulations and those instituted within the District of Columbia.
 Local/state rules and regulations for homeschool programs outside of D.C. do not necessarily apply to our admissions process and procedures.

 - International Students

-If English is not the primary language of instruction at your high school, please submit TOEFL scores along with the rest of your application materials.
+If English is not the primary language of instruction at your high school, please submit English proficiency examination scores from one of the following exams, along with the rest of your application materials: